What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Pieces of cut Okonomiyaki at Sometaro in Tokyo, Japan

-When the pancake is crispy on the outside and cooked through on the inside, it is topped with a thick, sweet sauce, seaweed flakes and Japanese-style mayonnaise then cut into bite-size pieces to be consumed.
+When the pancake is crispy on the outside and cooked through on the inside, it is topped with a thick, sweet sauce, seaweed flakes and Japanese-style mayonnaise then cut into bite-size pieces.

 Raw batter for cook-your-own Okonomiyaki at Sometaro in Tokyo, Japan